How to choose the right Six Sigma consultant

 How do I become a Lean Six Sigma consultant?

-As a Lean 6 Sigma consultant, your career begins with certification – often a Green Belt then a Black Belt.
-You’ll need lots of real-world experience in solving problems in companies, lots of people skills, and the ability to explain difficult ideas simply.
+As a Lean 6 Sigma consultant, your career begins with certification - often a Green Belt then a Black Belt.
+You will need lots of real-world experience in solving problems in companies, lots of people skills, and the ability to explain difficult ideas simply.
 This is because for most successful consultants, they have 3-5 years actually working within companies before branching out on their own.
 Networking and getting a mentor in the field can lead to excellent opportunities.

 Is Six Sigma good for consulting?

 Six Sigma consulting can be lucrative as companies always require assistance in cost-cutting and quality.
 While other consulting categories can go in and out of fashion, the demand to make work better is a perennial one.
 And it could be even more valuable now, when companies are squeezed by rising costs and forced to do more with less.
-The best part is that you can actually see the impact that you’re having in the world – such as enabling a hospital to reduce patient wait time or a factory to save millions by fixing production problems.
+The best part is that you can actually see the impact that you are having in the world - such as enabling a hospital to reduce patient wait time or a factory to save millions by fixing production problems.

 How much do Six Sigma consultants charge?